January 3, 2019 | Categories: Fitness

-It’s important to give yourself attainable weekly goals and long-term goals will keep you motivated to exercise over the next few months.
-Your weekly goal could be running 2 to 3 miles three times a week, with increasing mileage each week, and your long-term goal could be completing a 10-mile race or half marathon in the spring.
-Signing up for a race or event (and paying for it) can help you stay focused on challenging your body throughout the winter months.
+It’s important to give yourself attainable weekly goals and long-term goals in order to stay motivated to exercise over the next few months.
+Your weekly goal could be running 2 to 3 miles three times a week, with increasing mileage each week, and your long-term goal could be a 10-mile race or half marathon in the springtime.
+Signing up for a race or event (and paying for it) can be helpful for staying focused and challenging your body throughout the winter months.

-Keep track of your daily successes on paper or using an app, suggests Franci Cohen, personal trainer, exercise physiologist and creator of SPIDERBANDS®, a total body cardio resistance workout.
-You can track body weight, body mass index (BMI), body fat, muscle mass, waist measurements, pushup and sit-up challenges, daily exercise or anything else you want.
-Looking back over previous entries will show you how far you’ve come and inspire you to keep going.
+Acknowledge positive daily healthy habits on a paper chart or online app, suggests Franci Cohen, personal trainer, exercise physiologist and creator of SPIDERBANDS®, a total body cardio resistance workout.
+You can track body weight, body mass index (BMI), body fat, muscle mass, waist measurements, pushup and sit-up challenges, daily exercise, or anything else you want!
+Looking back over previous entries will show you how far you’ve come and impel you to keep going!

-People show up when they’re held accountable.
-Have a friend meet you in the gym for morning workouts, or ask a wisecracking coworker to periodically check in on your fitness and weight progress.
-Make sure your buddy is someone you see on a near-daily basis, says Cohen.
-If you and your friend are comparing charts, make it a friendly competition.
-The “winner” (whoever gets the best half-mile time or loses the most weight) has to buy the other one lunch or a drink or a new Fitbit.
+Whether you want someone to meet you in the gym for morning workouts, or need a wisecracking coworker to check in on your fitness and weight progress, make sure that partner is someone you see on a near-daily basis, says Cohen.
+If you and your friend are comparing charts, make a pact that the “winner” of whatever challenge or measurement you choose has to buy or do something for the other person.

-“One of the great benefits of group classes is creating an environment and a space safe to explore, play, and exercise where people have emotional connections with the music and movements, and feed off the group energy,” says Urquijo.
-Those positive group experiences with you on your commute, when socializing with others, on the dance floor at a party, or learn about new music to add to your workout playlist, says Urquijo.
+“One of the great benefits of group classes is creating an environment and a space safe to explore, play, and exercise where people have emotional connections with the music, movements, and feed off the group energy,” says Urquijo.
+You can take those positive group experiences with you on your commute, when socializing with others, on the dance floor at a party, or learn about new music to add to your workout playlist, says Urquijo.

-Trying something new can certainly keep things interesting.
-The American College of Sports Medicine, some of the fitness trends they’re predicting you’ll see next year include body weight training, high-intensity interval training (HIIT), strength training, yoga, and functional fitness programs.
-Cohen says she thinks we’ll continue to see more CrossFit gyms and new twists on cycling classes.
-You’ve got no excuses to get bored with working out, even if you’ve got to stay indoors.
+According to the American College of Sports Medicine, some of the fitness trends they’re predicting you’ll see next year include body weight training, high-intensity interval training (HIIT), strength training, yoga, and functional fitness programs.
+Cohen says she thinks we’ll continue to see more aerial art, CrossFit gyms, functional training, and new twists on cycling classes in 2015 at fitness centers across the country.